Esperanto Day, July 26, celebrates the birth of a language aimed at fostering harmony among peoples. How is it faring today?

 How Esperanto is finding new life online

 Many Esperanto speakers feared that internet would kill it.
-“With instant translation on Google,” says American Esperanto devotee John Drehner, “you can stay in your silo and let the machines do the reaching out.”
+“With instant translation on Google,” says American Esperanto devotee John Drehner, in an article for the San Diego Reader: “you can stay in your silo and let the machines do the reaching out.”
 Gene Scott Keyes, professor of World Politics, peace activist and noted cartographer, says that, on the contrary, Internet has enabled Esperanto “to spread its wings further and faster”.
 Indeed.
-Esperanto boasts a Wikipedia (Vikipedio) site with over 300,000 articles and a Google search on the word “Esperanto” yields an impressive 160 million entries.
+Esperanto boasts a Wikipedia (Vikipedio) site with over 300,000 articles (there are more Wikipedia entries written in Esperanto than articles in Danish, Greek or Welsh), and a Google search on the word “Esperanto” yields an impressive 160 million entries.
 In addition to giving more visibility to the language, internet has opened up interesting online e-learning opportunities, including the very popular Lernu (200+ k users).
 Language-learning apps like Duolingo (400+ k students) and Amikumu have helped to increase the amount of speakers of Esperanto, and to find others in their area to speak the language with.
 Internet has also provided a place for Esperantists to convene without having to travel to conventions or local club.
-There are over one hundred international conferences and meetings each year, the biggest is the International Esperanto Congress, which is held annually, most recently in Belfast, UK.
-It is organised by the Universal Esperanto Association (UEA), founded in 1908, the largest international organization for Esperanto speakers with 5.000+ members in 120 countries.
+There are over one hundred international conferences and meetings each year, the biggest is the International Esperanto Congress, which is held annually.
+The 107th edition of the congress runs from Aug.
+6 to 13, 2022, in Montreal, Canada.
+It is organised by the Universal Esperanto Association (UEA), founded in 1908, the largest international organization for Esperanto speakers which has national associations in 70 countries and individual members in 120 countries (5,000+).

 A lively art, literature, cinema and music scene